-- Green advocacy group founded by Al Gore
+* Green advocacy group founded by Al Gore

-- CEO Cathy Zoi was appointed by President Obama to oversee $16 billion in green funding
+* CEO Cathy Zoi was appointed by President Obama to oversee $16 billion in green funding

-- In 2011, merged with the Climate Project to form the Climate Reality Project
+* In 2011, merged with the Climate Project to form the Climate Reality Project

 ACP described itself as a “non-profit, non-partisan organization committed to educating the global community about the urgency of implementing comprehensive solutions to the climate crisis.”
-With over 5 million members, ACP became one of the most powerful green advocacy groups in the United States.
+With over 5 million members, it became one of the most powerful green advocacy groups in the United States.

-“This climate crisis is so interwoven with habits and patterns that are so entrenched, the elected officials in both parties are going to be timid about enacting the bold changes that are needed until there is a change in the public’s sense of urgency in addressing this crisis.
+Also in 2008, ACP launched a three-year, $300 million “We” campaign, a mass-media effort to convince the American public to support a national carbon-emissions cap and a new global pact on climate change.
+This initiative made use of online organizing as well as television advertisements on such programs as American Idol and The Daily Show with Jon Stewart.
+Al Gore explained his rationale for the new campaign: “This climate crisis is so interwoven with habits and patterns that are so entrenched, the elected officials in both parties are going to be timid about enacting the bold changes that are needed until there is a change in the public’s sense of urgency in addressing this crisis.
 I’ve tried everything else I know to try.
 The way to solve this crisis is to change the way the public thinks about it.”

 On July 12, 2011, ACP and the Climate Project merged to form a new entity: the Climate Reality Project.